A non-local Random Walk on the Hypercube: Introduction

-More precisely, we prove a bound of the form $ m^2(\frac{n+1}{2} \log (mn) + \frac{c(n+1)}{2})$ for the mixing time of the last random walk.
-The details are included in Section \ref{comp}.
-The analysis of $l^2$ norm of the last walk has already been done by Diaconis and Saloff-Coste \cite{Compare}, where they proved an upper bound of order $m^2n \log n$ and then Saloff-Coste proved the cut-off \cite{Lbook}.
+More precisely, in Section \ref{comp} we prove the bound $ m^2(\frac{n+1}{2} \log (mn) + \frac{c(n+1)}{2})$ for the mixing time of the last random walk.
+The analysis of the $L^2$ norm of the last walk has already been done by Diaconis and Saloff-Coste \cite{Compare}, where they proved an upper bound of order $m^2n \log n$ and, then, Saloff-Coste proved the cutoff \cite{Lbook}.